tinoschroeter/dotfiles/docs/README.md

 1gt                          # switch to first tab (rotate) 4gt                          # seitch to fourth tab
-d$                           # delete to end of line [Control][b]                 # Move back one full screen [Control][f]                 # Move forward one full screen [Control][d]                 # Move forward 1/2 screen
+d$                           # delete to end of line di{                          # delete inside braces cw                           # change word under the cursor gx                           # Open file (for file under the cursor) gf                           # Go to file (for file under the cursor) gd                           # Go to definition (of the word under the cursor) [Control][b]                 # Move back one full screen [Control][f]                 # Move forward one full screen [Control][d]                 # Move forward 1/2 screen